columnflow/columnflow/docs/practices.md

 corrections.
 This task uses objects of the {py:class}`~columnflow.calibration.Calibrator` class to apply the calibration.
 The argument ```--calibrator``` followed by the name of the {py:class}`~columnflow.calibration.Calibrator` object to be run is needed for this task to run.
 A default value for this argument can be set in the analysis config.
+Similarly the ```--shift``` argument can be given, in order to choose which corrections are to be used, e.g. which variation (up, down, nominal) of the jet-energy corrections are to be used.
 TODO: more infos, e.g. output type of task?

 - ```SelectEvents```: Task to implement selections to be applied on the datssets.
 This task uses